 Below we generalize the above lemma to multiple merges, but each merge is a same-weight merge.
-We set the summary size to be k{ε} , and note that each merge operation takes time $O(k{\varepsilon})$ to merge the sorted lists and pick every other point.
-Let D be the entire data set of size n.
-We assume that n/k{ε} is a power of 2 (this assumption will be removed later).
+We set the summary size to be k{ε} ; if a data set contains fewer than k{ε} points we simply set the summary to be the same as the data set.
+Let D be the entire data set of size n; note that the algorithm does not have a priori knowledge of n.
+We assume that n/k{ε} is a power of 2.
+If not we can make it so by adding at most n dummy points and running the algorithm with $\varepsilon/2$ in place of ε .
 Thus, the whole merging process corresponds to a complete binary tree with $m = \log(n/k{\varepsilon})$ levels.
 Each internal node in the tree corresponds to the (same-weight) merge of its children.
 Let S be the final merged summary, corresponding to the root of the tree.
-Note that each point in S represents 2^m points in D. Recall that (randomized) mergeability requires that S is a valid ε -summary after any number of merges, so it important that the merging algorithm is oblivious to m (hence n).
-In fact, our algorithm only has one parameter k{ε} .
-We first analyze the correctness of S for any one query.
+Note that each point in S represents 2^m points in D.